History of AC power plugs and sockets: Hubbell's inventions

 Hubbell's catalogue of 1906 includes various three-way adaptors similar to those shown in the US 776,326 patent, but modified for use with the coplanar flat pin plugs.
 The Chapman receptacle must have been in general use at the time, as it was the only type of non-lampholder receptacle for which adaptors were supplied.
 The 1906 catalogue says of the Chapman adaptor: "The device avoids fastening the cords together as is necessary with the ordinary Chapman plug when used for more than one purpose."
 This suggests that Hubbell's original invention was prompted by his observation of the problem that arose with the use of this sort of receptacle and plug.
 Gradually wall sockets were developed to supplement those that screwed into lampholders.

 In 1912 Hubbell rotated his tandem pins by 90 degrees to arrive at the parallel flat pin configuration still widely used today (NEMA 1-15).

 A feature common to all of Hubbell's patented designs is the provision of detents to retain a plug in its socket.
 This would have been a desirable feature in the days before wall receptacles became widespread and, for many consumers, the only source of electricity was an electric light socket.

-Hubbell vs. other American manufacturers
+Hubbell versus other American manufacturers

 Despite Hubbell's objections, other manufacturers adopted the Hubbell pattern (omitting Hubbell's detents as these did not affect interchangeability) and by 1915 the use of Hubbell's configuration was widespread.
 In 1919 Hubbell unsuccessfully attempted to get an injunction to prevent other manufacturers from making receptacles and plugs to the dimensions used by Hubbell.

 The report of the court proceedings includes a comprehensive review of the development of the art in the US prior to 1919, based on evidence presented to the Court.
 Separable plugs had been available for more than a decade prior to Hubbell's 1904 design.